 \subsection{Void Properties}

-Below we will adopt the following terminology when discussing the void properties.
-The `radius' of a void is simply the radius of the void's maximal circle (i.e., the largest circle, centred on the void centre, with radius equal to the distance to the nearest wall pixel).
+Below we adopt the following terminology when discussing the void properties.
+The `radius' of a void is simply the radius of the void's maximal circle (i.e., the largest circle, centered on the void center, with radius equal to the distance to the nearest wall pixel).
 The `effective radius' of a void corresponds to the radius of a circle that, after the area of the void has been adjusted for any overlaps, is equal to the final area assigned to the void.
-Since some of the smaller voids lose area to neighbouring large voids, their effective radii will be less than the radii of their maximal circles.
-Conversely, the larger voids with areas that have been enhanced by the addition of pixels from neighbouring small voids (or significantly overlapping holes) will have effective radii that are larger than the radius of their maximal circle.
+Since some of the smaller voids lose area to neighboring large voids, their effective radii will be less than the radii of their maximal circles.
+Conversely, the larger voids with areas that have been enhanced by the addition of pixels from neighboring small voids (or significantly overlapping holes) will have effective radii that are larger than the radius of their maximal circle.